martin-galajda/object-detection/README.md

 # Directory structure

-Our repository is structured into multiple repositories:
+Our repository is structured into multiple folders:

 - `/models` - code for object detection inference pipelines
 - `/models/data`  - data structures used by object detection algorithms